was hosted by Transition Town Jericho, building community to build resilience for whatever the future holds.

 Maple Wind Farm has been hit with severe weather-related losses in recent years.
 Flooding has required more moving around of animals than is desirable (putting stress on animals and humans), and flooding caused a short that led to an electrical fire.

 "I wish I had a more accurate forecasting tool.
 Every day we made decisions based on the weather."
-The farm has an emergency response plan, but events like the recent Halloween rain storm (which wasn't predicted to be anywhere near as bad as it was) are just too much for the plan.
+The farm has an emergency response plan, but events like the recent Halloween rainstorm (which wasn't predicted to be anywhere near as bad as it was) are just too much for the plan.
 "We need a disaster preparedness plan and we're hoping to work with other farmers and learn how to develop one."

 Tucker Andrews, owner of a small Jericho vegetable farm.

 Tucker has a full-time non-farming job as well as maintaining his small farm on leased land.
 He grew up locally and started working for local farmers in his teens.
-He has one reliable buyer for the produce raised on his +/- two acres, and hasn't had to spend time with marketing.
+He has one reliable buyer for the produce raised on his +/- two acres and hasn't had to spend time with marketing.

 Tucker has seen significant changes in the ecosystem, even in the last ten years, particularly at both ends of the growing season.
 He knows that, with a small farm and old equipment, he can't be resilient in the face of a massive weather event.
 (He pointed out that farmers whose land isn't "legally" on a flood plain have few recourses after major floods.)

 Tucker: Looking out the next 100-150 years, how will we make choices that will let us use the land we have in the best way?
-We as a country need to eliminate government subsides for unsustainable agriculture.
+We as a country need to eliminate government subsidies for unsustainable agriculture.

 S'ra DeSantes - co-owner for 15 years of Diggers Mirth Farm in the Burlington Intervale; now runs UVM's Catamount Farm and is co-director of the university's Farmers Training Program.